mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker stop

-this command is used to stop a running container
+This command is used to stop a running container

 ```bash
 docker stop <container_name>